Red River State Fair Classic: Notable games

-Although the annual classic has long provided exhibitions of college football for one the largest markets without any home college team, its local cultural significance may have been eclipsed by the Independence Bowl, judging from the bowl's higher attendance figures.
-Regardless, in the 56 games between 1956 and 2016, the classic drew 949,109 fans total, for an average of 16,948 per game; this average includes the aforementioned second game of the 1961 fair (which was played under a fan boycott), the second game of 1975 (which drew only 382 people, as a result of massive rainfall), and the 1984 game (which had 6,042 no-shows, also as a result of massive rainfall).
+Although the annual classic had long provided exhibitions of college football for one the largest markets without any home college team—Centenary would not sanction a varsity football team again until 2024—its local cultural significance may have been eclipsed by the Independence Bowl, if judging purely based upon the bowl's generally higher attendance figures.
+In the classic's 57 most recent games—those played between 1956 and 2016—it drew 949,409 fans total, for an average of 16,656 per game.
 The largest documented crowd occurred at the 1980 game (36,000).
+The classic has also had several bouts where the turnout took unexpectedly heavy hits, including the aforementioned second game of the 1961 fair (which was played under a fan boycott), the second game of 1974 (which attracted just 300 people to watch then-new Baptist Christian College of Shreveport play in one of its first ever games), the second game of 1975 (which drew only 382 people, due to substantial rainfall), and the 1984 game (which had 6,042 no-shows, also as a result of a downpour).